Ayezzah/app-dev/README.md

 - The series explores themes of friendship, bravery, and identity, resonating with audiences of all ages.
 - The Netflix adaptation promises to delve deeper into the rich world of Greek myths, offering fans a fresh perspective on the beloved characters.

-# Movie Comparison:

-## Greek Mythology Movies/Series:
+## Comparison of Greek Mythology Movies/Series:

 | Movie                                     | Modern Retelling | Adventure-packed | Faithful Adaptation |
 |-------------------------------------------|------------------|------------------|---------------------|